The pinpoint king is back in black, and orgasm-inducing as ever.

 As one of those rare people who still care about the laws of language, I feel compelled to point this stuff out.
 How we describe things matters, because wide-eyed customers get caught up in it.
 I know everything’s about money money money, but man, sometimes I feel starved for some honesty.
 Zumio could take a hint from whoever named “The Best or at Least the Biggest Back Scratcher on the Planet.”
 Gotta respect a choice like that.

 At $98, the Zumio costs a tad more than a beefy fritos burrito (RIP), so it’s important to recount the variations between the models.
-Personally, I don’t feel anyone needs to own more than one, and my unequivocal favorite is the Zumio X. Its tip wiggles the most, which I find particularly satisfying.
+Personally, I don’t feel anyone needs to own more than one, and my unequivocal favorite is the Zumio X (also known as Zumio Xena).
+Its tip wiggles the most, which I find particularly satisfying.
 There’s an immediacy and depth to the stimulation that seals the deal.
 However, it rattles more noisily than the others.

-The Zumio E is zippy and powerful, but with less movement and less resonance.
+The Zumio E (also known as Zumio Ethel) is zippy and powerful, but with less movement and less resonance.
 While the tip of the Zumio X feels like it’s ricocheting against my clit in the best way, the Zumio E feels comparatively stagnant.
 Its blunt, even more microscopic tip is a nuisance rather than an enhancement: I end up accidentally poking myself with it in use.

-The Zumio S is the quietest, and its slightly larger tip feels the most comfortable against my clit.
+The Zumio S (also known as Zumio Sadie) is the quietest, and its slightly larger tip feels the most comfortable against my clit.
 Its vibration is buzzier and faster, muffled a bit by an extra layer of plastic.
 The vibration quality is not as deep as I’d like, but I appreciate its gentleness relative to the jabbing edge of the Zumio E. That matters a lot in certain situations.

 Enter the Labia Trick™.